polynetwork/dev-docs/FAQ/template.md

    </div>
    <div id="collapse14" class="collapse" aria-labelledby="heading14">
     <div class="card-body">
-A: The fee for transfering assets is collected according to the cross-chain transaction and is used  to cover the gas fee charged by your target chain.
+A: The fee for transferring assets is collected according to the cross-chain transaction and is used  to cover the gas fee charged by your target chain.
 Poly Bridge doesn't charge any additional fees.
       </div>
     </div>
   </div>